PhotonQuantum/stream-reconnect/README.md

-stubborn-io
+stream-reconnect
 ===========

+> WIP

-This crate provides io traits/structs that automatically recover from potential disconnections/interruptions.
+This crate provides a stream struct that automatically recover from potential disconnections/interruptions.

+This is a fork of [stubborn-io](https://github.com/craftytrickster/stubborn-io), which is built for structs implementing tokio AsyncRead/AsyncWrite traits.

 To use with your project, add the following to your Cargo.toml: